Sterlcraft » Server Rules

 - Remove all 1×1 pillars.
 Even if they’re away from Spawn, rid of all pillar-jumping residue.

 - Be considerate of the landscape.
-Wooden houses floating in the sky, square hollow-outs in the hills, brick bridges with no structural support: if it fails to make marginal sense in the real world, fix it.
+Woolen houses floating in the sky, square hollow-outs in the hills, brick bridges with no structural support: if it fails to make marginal sense in the real world, fix it.
+Building on naturally generated sky-islands is permitted, however.